-If you can read French or Italian, grab your copy of Mikhail Shishkin’s The Capture of Izmail immediately because it’s his best and most difficult novel so far.
+If you can read French or Italian or German, grab your copy of Mikhail Shishkin’s The Capture of Izmail immediately because it’s his best and most difficult novel so far.
 If you thought Maidenhair was a challenge, you’re in for an overwhelmingly perplexing ride.
 Even most of the Russian critics were lost in this labyrinth of styles, voices and chronotopes.
 The novel is disorienting, frustrating and even outrageous.
 It requires multiple readings along with a notepad or an array of differently coloured highlighters to keep track of the characters and the events.
 Although a completely different beast, William Gaddis’s JR provoked in me a similar sense of confusion when time and again I suddenly realised that I was no longer sure of who was talking to whom.

 Shishkin’s novel is an elaborate exploration of a certain theme through the media of masterly imitated styles and registers.
 Letters, diaries, lectures, law-court speeches, witness statements, criminology textbooks, ancient fables and chronicles, you name it.
 Out of these snatches and snippets, the writer gradually erects a horrifying monument to his major and perhaps only preoccupation: how to live with the knowledge of your inevitable death.
 That’s how Shishkin himself refers to the main agenda of his writing in an interview:

 – For me, writing is like an attempt to answer the questions that I asked myself as a child.
 Once I was walking along with my grandmother, and on the side of the road we saw a dead cat.
 And my grandmother went home, got a shovel and returned.
 And when she buried it on the side of the road, I suddenly realized that I too will someday die… And grandmother will die, and all the people that I love and that love me will die some day.
 And what can one do about this?
 And ever since I have been asking myself: is it possible to fight death?